tkaria/HackYourFuture/Class-1.md

 Delete tables using the `drop table TABLE_NAME` syntax (be careful!)

 Show the structure of a table (not what is IN the table) using:

 `desc TABLE_NAME`

 `describe TABLE_NAME`

 `show columns from TABLE_NAME`
 (these all do the same thing!)

 Show the commands (SQL) used to create a table with:

 `show create table TABLE_NAME`

-Discussed the difference between varchar(1) and varchar(255) (or any number) If you are not clear on this please red the first 5 paragraphs of this:
+Discussed the difference between varchar(1) and varchar(255) (or any number) If you are not clear on this please read the first 5 paragraphs of this:
 [MySQL char and varchar](http://dev.mysql.com/doc/refman/5.7/en/char.html)

+# We played around a little (this is important)
-Run your own tests to understand this but to get you started
+Run your own tests to understand this but to get you started:
 ### Example 1
 ```
 create table string_test (